 Are Sponsoring Churches Wrong?

 One of the doctrines that non-institutional leaders consider a sin is giving financial support from one congregation to another congregation who would deliver that support unto missionaries and other workers.
 According to “non-institutional” leaders, churches must give directly to missionaries and to needy Christians, and never pass their giving through the hands of any other congregation, organization, or person.
-They find that giving to other churches through another church to missionaries is to give authority to another congregation to govern these missionaries like a missionary society.
+They find that giving to other churches through another church to missionaries is to give authority to another congregation to govern those missionaries like a missionary society.
 They find that some congregations have made themselves into missionary societies that bypass the authority of other church elders.
-This is true if passive elders turn their oversight over to another eldership.
+This is a real concern if passive elders turn their oversight over to another eldership.
 The non-institutional brethren are right that missionary societies are not scriptural and not the biblical way.
 Missionary societies do bypass the autonomous government of churches.
 If a missionary society were simply a group of missionaries, then this would be of little concern, but rather these missionary societies are most often boards who circumvent church autonomy and govern missionaries.
 These also neglect the personal fellowship between congregations and missionaries.

 Another valid point of “non-insitutionalism” is that a congregation could act as a missionary society, and so one eldership could bypass the elders of other congregations.
 Yes, this is wrong for any eldership or board to govern the work excluding other elders and churches.
 This is an unscriptural hierarchy and a denominational practice.
 However, this is not always the case.